oskarssylwan/column-gallery/README.md

 </html>

 ```
 The gallery will fill the width of the container it's in.
 So if you want to control the size do it via the container.
-Don't' try directly alter the size of the gallery.
+Don't' try to directly alter the size of the gallery.
 The noscript tag isn't strictly necessary.

 ### Populating the gallery
 All you need to do is supply the gallery class with options via it's constructor
-and an array of objects containing image data via the populate() function.
+and an array of objects containing image data via the populate() method.
 ```
 // Gallery specific
 import galleryOptions from './gallery/options';